 ARTICLE XV ACTION WITHOUT MEETING

 The membership shall have the right to take any action in the absence of a meeting they could have taken at a meeting by obtaining the written approval (including postal mail, fax, or electronic means) of three-fourths of the voting members of the association.
 Any action so taken shall have the same effect as though taken at a meeting of the membership.

 The fiscal year of the Association shall be from July 1 to June 30.

 Section 1.
 Annual dues shall be due and payable on or before July 1.
 Any member whose dues are unpaid by September 30 in any fiscal year shall be deemed delinquent and shall cease to be a member of the Association.

 Section 2.
 Dues shall be set by the Board of Directors.
 For active members employed in libraries, dues shall be computed on a sliding scale based on the current annual salary received by the member.

-ARTICLE XVII AMENDMENTS
+ARTICLE XVIII AMENDMENTS